 Plan A can be implemented in various ways: in clinic waiting rooms or exam rooms, by emailing or texting a video link to clients to watch before their visit, or in educational outreach.

 To produce Plan A, Sentient Research assembled a team of adolescent health experts, reproductive health clinic staff, and a scriptwriter from the hit TV show East Los High.
 The target audience was closely engaged throughout the process, beginning with focus groups in Philadelphia and Fresno, and then by forming a review panel of target audience members who provided ongoing feedback throughout the script writing and production process.

 Plan A does not require any staff training.
 It’s very simple to implement, and is low-burden on staff and participants as it is only 23 minutes long.
 It was designed to be implemented in a variety of ways to fit the needs of a range of organizations.
 For instance, it can be shown in a clinic waiting room or exam room on a television or tablet computer, through a link emailed or texted to clients before their visit, or used in educational outreach.

 Three studies found Plan A is effective at improving a range of reproductive health outcomes, and it is highly acceptable and engaging to a broad range of young women.

 Randomized Controlled Trial Outcomes

-Outcomes include: increased discussion with a health provider regarding long acting reversible contraception (LARC) methods, condoms, dual contraception, and sexual risk behaviors (at their visit right after watching the video); increased knowledge of contraceptives (at 3 and 9 months post-intervention); decreased vaginal sex without using a condom (at 9 months post-intervention); and increased HIV testing, dual contraception, and LARC use for specific study sub-groups (at 3 months post-intervention).
+Outcomes include: increased discussion with a health provider regarding long acting reversible contraception (LARC) methods, condoms, dual contraception, and sexual risk behaviors (at their visit right after watching the video); increased knowledge of contraceptives (at three and nine months post-intervention); decreased vaginal sex without using a condom (at nine months post-intervention); and increased HIV testing, dual contraception, and LARC use for specific study sub-groups (at three months post-intervention).

 Acceptability Study Outcomes